Orthoptera of North Carolina

 Abundance/Frequency: Too little information exists to estimate the frequency of occurrence or abundance of this species in North Carolina

-Adult Phenology: Exact dates are missing for most of our historic records for this species but we have one record from July and another from August
+Adult Phenology: Exact dates are missing for our historic records but one recent record comes from the end of October.

 Status in North Carolina